-The default option in Windows 11/10 is to store WiFi Network Name and Password, whenever the computer connects to a WiFi Network for the first time.
+The default option in Windows 11 is to save Wi-Fi Network Name and Password, whenever the computer connects to any Wi-Fi Network for the first time.

 1. Select Automatically Connect Option